breimanntools/aaanalysis/docs/source/index/usage_principles.rst

 .. image:: /_artwork/diagrams/components.png

-Details on the foundational concepts of AAnalysis are provided by the following usage principles:
+Details on the foundational concepts of AAnalysis are provided by the following sections:

 .. toctree::
    :maxdepth: 1